 Over the past five years, the price of commercially pure titanium has dropped by nearly 30%, making titanium and its alloys more economically accessible.
-Titanium alloys are valued for their exceptional physical properties, including lightness, high mechanical strength, and resistance to extreme temperatures, as well as their chemical properties like resistance to electrochemical corrosion and biocompatibility.
+Titanium alloys are valued for their exceptional physical properties, including light weight, high mechanical strength, and resistance to extreme temperatures, as well as their chemical properties, such as resistance to electrochemical corrosion and biocompatibility.
 These attributes make titanium indispensable in various sectors, including:

 Economic Importance and Uses

-Ilmenite is economically significant due to its role in producing titanium dioxide pigments.
+Ilmenite is economically significant because it is used to produce titanium dioxide pigments.
 Its magnetic properties, along with those of ilmenite-hematite solid solutions (Fe₂O₃), are crucial for commercial extraction through magnetic separation.

 Titanium Resources and Deposits